 MGM

-However, the most effective red herrings don't merely deceive; they leave us feeling satisfied even though we were misled.
-As viewers, we enjoy the intellectual challenge of deciphering the narrative puzzle laid before us.
+The most effective red herrings don't merely deceive; they leave us feeling satisfied even though we were misled.
+We're grateful for them.

 • The Misplaced MacGuffin: Alfred Hitchcock, the master of suspense, frequently employed the "MacGuffin," a plot device that drives the characters forward but holds little intrinsic value.
 In North by Northwest (1959), microfilm containing government secrets is the MacGuffin, but a series of red herrings, like mistaken identity and a chase across Mount Rushmore, keep the audience guessing about its true nature.